bodasadallah/blog/content/posts/scribbles/index.md

 * NP = decision problems solvable in nondeterministic polynomial time
     - decision problems = yes, no problems
     - NP problems are hard to solve, but each to check the correctness of the answers

+## Expectation Maximization

+* If we have a probability distribution that is function of two variables, one is observable and the other is latent and we want to calculate the MLE for this model.
+* Then we can calculate the marginal likelihood instead
+* The marginal probability basically means that we take the summation over all possible states of the latent variable